 As I said before, some people have either preexisting shoulder problems or injuries which prevent them from doing dips safely.
 For those people, push-ups can usually be a great substitute.

 If you can do dips safely without injury, you might want to do them exclusively.
 However, I would advise against that.
 While they offer pretty complete development of the chest, shoulders and triceps, they are more lower-chest focused.
-For complete growth of both the upper and lower fibers of the pec major, include incline or flat bench.
+For complete growth of both the upper and lower fibers of the pec major, include an incline or flat bench.

-Usually, the bench press will take the place of the main exercise and dips will be an accessory, included to maximize muscle gains.
+Usually, the bench press will take the place of the main exercise, and dips will be an accessory, included to maximize muscle gains.
 As such, you should do them for 4-6 sets of 6-12 reps.
 Once only your bodyweight becomes easy, get yourself a weight vest or a dip belt and add some more.

 Final Verdict

-For best results, combine both in your program.
-You can choose either as a focus, or, if you are pressed for time and want a shorter workout, only use one.
+For best results, ditch the concept of bench press vs. dips and instead combine both in your training.
+You can choose either as a focus or, if you are pressed for time and want a shorter workout, only use one.
+Using neither of them is the only thing that would be a sin.